 How to update AirPods firmware to the latest version

-1) Check that AirPods are connected to your iPhone: swipe up from the bottom of the screen to pull up Control Center, then swipe left to get to the Now Playing card.
-Tap the section at the bottom with a downward-pointed arrow to reveal a popup menu, then select your AirPods in the list as your audio output device.
+1) Check that AirPods are connected to your iPhone: bring up Control Center, then select your AirPods as your audio output device.

 2) With Wi-Fi and Bluetooth enabled, your AirPods paired and selected as the output device, place both earbuds in the charging case and close the case.

 3) Connect the case to a charger or a USB port on your computer.
 Your iPhone must be nearby your AirPods in their case.

 4) Wait fifteen minutes or so to give your iPhone enough time to download the firmware, verify it and send the update wirelessly to your AirPods.

 Tip: Remember, your AirPods must be connected to your iPhone and the phone must be nearby and connected to Wi-Fi in order for the firmware to download and install.

 5) Once the software update has installed, check your AirPods firmware version by opening the charging case so that the connected graphics appears on your iPhone, then tap Settings → General → About → AirPods.